Horse insurance tax-deductible

 Katrin Straub

-The cost of a horse can quickly reach four-digit amounts per year.
-Find out under which conditions your horse insurance is tax-deductible and how you can reduce your financial burden.
+The costs of keeping a horse can quickly reach four-figure amounts per year.
+Find out under which conditions your horse insurance can be claimed as a tax-deductible expense and how you can reduce your financial burden.

 The topic in brief and concise terms

-For private individuals, only equine liability insurance is theoretically deductible, but it usually fails due to the maximum amounts for preventative expenses.
+For private individuals, only horse owner liability insurance is theoretically tax-deductible, but it usually fails because of the maximum limits for pension provision expenses.

-When the horse is used for business purposes (e.g. riding school, breeding), all insurances are fully deductible as business expenses.
+If the horse is used for business purposes (e.g. riding school, breeding), all insurance policies are fully tax-deductible as business expenses.

-A clear intention to make a profit must be demonstrated to the tax office to avoid being classified as a tax-irrelevant hobby.
+A clear intention to make a profit must be demonstrated to the tax office to avoid being classified as a tax-irrelevant hobby activity.

 Basics of the tax deductibility of horse insurance

-The tax treatment of your horse insurance depends on one factor: the use of the animal.
-The tax authorities strictly differentiate between private and business maintenance.
-For privately used horses, the tax office recognises only one insurance policy under certain conditions.
-The equine liability insurance can be considered a precautionary expense.
-Other policies, such as horse health insurance or surgery insurance, count as private living expenses and are therefore not deductible.
-However, if used commercially, you can claim all insurance costs as business expenses, potentially saving several hundred euros annually.
+The tax treatment of your horse insurance depends on one factor: how the animal is kept.
+The tax office makes a strict distinction between private and business use.
+For horses kept for private purposes, the tax authorities recognise only one type of insurance, subject to certain conditions.
+Horse owners’ liability insurance can count as a precautionary expense.
+Other policies such as a horse health insurance policy or surgery cover count as private living expenses and are therefore not tax-deductible.
+If the horse is demonstrably used for business purposes, however, you can claim all insurance costs as business expenses, which can lead to annual savings of several hundred euros.
 This clear distinction is the starting point for any tax optimisation.

-Where do I enter horse liability insurance in my tax return?
+Where do I enter horse liability insurance on my tax return?

 Maximum amounts as a limiting factor

-The legislator limits the deduction for other pension expenses to strict maximum amounts.
+The legislator limits the deduction for other precautionary expenses to strict maximum amounts.
 For employees and civil servants, the limit is 1,900 euros per year.
 Self-employed persons can claim up to 2,800 euros annually.
 This amount is usually already reached or even exceeded by contributions to statutory health and long-term care insurance.
-An employee with a gross income of 45,000 euros already pays over 4,000 euros for these two insurances, leaving no more room for the deduction of a horse liability insurance.
-Other pension expenses include, among other things:
+An employee with a gross income of 45,000 euros already pays over 4,000 euros for these two insurance policies.
+That leaves no room for deducting horse liability insurance.
+Other precautionary expenses include, among others:

 • Private liability insurance